IzumiSy/kysely-migration-schema/README.md

 ## Overview

-`kysely-migration-schema` is a CLI tool that compares your defined database schema (written in a TypeScript config file) with the current state of your actual database, and generates migration code (diff) for use with [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen).
+`kysely-migration-schema` is a CLI tool that compares your defined database schema (written in a TypeScript config file) with the current state of your actual database, and generates migration code (diff) for use with [kysely migration](https://www.kysely.dev/docs/migrations).

 ## Features